Annual Fee Explained: Should You Pay It?

 Why Credit Cards Have Annual Fees

-Credit cards that have a yearly fee provide you with air miles, travel perks, cashback, and various other kinds of rewards.
-Seeing as these bonuses and benefits are costly, card issuers have to charge a fee in order to make up for some of the expenses.
+Credit cards that have a yearly fee provide you with air miles, luxury travel perks, high-rate cashback, and statement credits.
+Since these benefits, such as airport lounge access, TSA PreCheck credits, and $200+ annual hotel or airline credits are all costly to provide, issuers charge a fee to offset the expense.

 Most credit card issuers follow a simple set of rules when it comes to charging you the yearly fee.
 The fee is billed once during the same month each year, and the month is usually the anniversary of when you got the card.
 For example, if you opened the card in May, you should expect the bill in May of every upcoming year.